About The Artist

 He, to his son's knowledge, only recorded (or perhaps meant to say, did vocals on) one record.
 One side was “Sitting on a Rail Fence” and he does not recall the second side.
 However, we have found in our research and actually have another recording in our collection that Bruce and the Western Tunesters did on the Specialty label.
 Our continuing research has unearthed recordings on the Acme, Courtney and Jewel labels.

 His song recalls he had a live fifteen or thirty minute radio show one day a week in the afternoon in the late 40’s.
 The studio was down town Los Angeles on Figueroa Street.
-I believe it was the Knickerbocker building near 7th Street.
+Bruce's son believes it was the Knickerbocker building near 7th Street.

 Our research has found that Bruce had a six day a week radio show at 5:45pm over radio station KGER which had moved to Pasadena.
 It aired at 5:45pm, Monday through Saturday.
 KGER seems to have been a bit of a home for other country acts at the time.
 In 1948, we found that Billboard mentioned that Texas Tiny (it was written he weighted 600lbs) was telling readers that other acts on KGER besides him and Bruce were Cousin Ford Lewis, Tex Williams, Carolina Cotton and Cottonseed Clark.

 A recording of one of Bruce's radio shows is found in the Paley Center from December 18, 1948 (Saturday).
 The sponsor was Ray's Bandbox.
 According to the Paley Center, the songs on that show included The Texas Playboy Rag, You Say You're Sorry, and I Heard That Story Before.
 The site also mentions it included a bit of a comedy routine that was part of many country music acts in that era.
 This was in the form of a music quiz contest which was said to be hosted by the comical Coal Dust twins, Pinetop and Hickory.